SaraHasan224/bsecure-php-sdk/README.md

 if(!empty($result['checkout_url']))
 return redirect($result['checkout_url']);
 ```
+When order is created successfully on bSecure, you will be redirected to bSecure checkout app where you will process your checkout.

->If you have Android or IOS SDK then initialize your sdk and provide order_reference to it
+>If you have Android or IOS SDK then initialize your sdk and provide order_reference,checkout_url and fallback_url to it
 ```
 if(!empty($result']))
 return $result;
 ```
-When order is created successfully on bSecure, you will be redirected to bSecure SDK or bSecure checkout app where you will process your checkout.

 #### Callback on Order Placement